umich-brcf-bioinf/workshop-reproducible-computing/source/workshop_setup/setup_instructions.md

        <img src= "images/um-weblogin.png" alt="UM Weblogin" style="border: 2px solid grey;"/>

    5.3 Your browser will update to show a terminal window with a banner showing
-       brief terms or use followed by a password challenge (below).
+       brief terms of use followed by a password challenge (below).
        Click in this window to ensure the browser has focus and type your level-1 password followed by the **Enter** or **Return** key.<br/>